slchangtw/slchangtw.github.io/content/posts/20231004_poetry_packages.md

 # Organizing Dependencies in Groups

 Poetry provides the flexibility to categorize dependencies into groups.
 By defining these groups, you can install packages for various purposes.
 For instance, you can add `pytest` to the `test` dependency group and `ipykernel` to the `dev` group using the following command.
-The dependencies will then appear in their respective groups within the 'pyproject.toml' file.
+The dependencies will then appear in their respective groups within the `pyproject.toml` file.

 ```bash
 $ poetry add -G test pytest